-- · understand the meaning of data,
+- understand the meaning of data,

 - know why data was created and for what purpose; and

-- can find them easily when they need to.
+- can find data easily when they need to.

-By having high quality information that describes the information in data, as well as its storage and origin, humans understand what the information is, what you can learn from it and how to find it quickly.
+By having high quality information that describes the information in data, as well as its storage and origin, staff can understand what the information is, what they can learn from it and how to find it quickly.
 Depending on the data, metadata may include the lineage, ownership, format, and any rules to be applied to the data.